abdallaadelessa/RTL-AndroidLayoutConvertor/README.md

 # RTL-LayoutConvertor
-A Java tool created to save wasted time in converting any layout from LTR to RTL and viceversa with 80% accuracy
+A Java tool created to save wasted time in converting any android layout from LTR to RTL and viceversa with 80% accuracy

 ## Screenshot